jahnavi-vemuri/weather_storyboard/README.md

 I obtained weather data from Open Weather and used their API.

 For this, I signed up and confirmed account.
-Once I did all that, I received an API Key which I used to fetch the data through API calls using Almofire.
+Once I did all that, I received an API Key which I used to fetch the data through API calls using Alamofire.

 Used the search view controller to get the input (city name) from the user.